Officials: Nearly 40 Percent Of NJ's Coronavirus Deaths In Nursing Homes

 Nearly two of every five coronavirus deaths in New Jersey have been in the state's long-term care facilities, authorities said.

-Of the total 3,840 Garden State residents killed by COVID-19, 1,530 -- almost 40 percent -- have died in long-term care facilities in New Jersey, officials said on Friday afternoon.
-A total of 868 LTC patient deaths were in four counties: Bergen, Essex, Middlesex and Morris.
+Of the 3,840 Garden State residents killed by COVID-19, a total of 1,530 -- almost 40 percent -- died in long-term care facilities in New Jersey, officials said on Friday afternoon.
+And 868 of those LTC patient deaths were in four NJ counties: Bergen, Essex, Middlesex and Morris.
 (See county details of COVID-19 nursing home patients at bottom.)

 More than 300 New Jersey residents died of COVID-19 since Thursday, but social distancing continues to save many more lives.
 There's only one way to beat coronavirus -- and that's staying home, Gov. Phil Murphy said.

-"Defeating this virus" is what Murphy said was his top priority.
+"Defeating this virus" is what Murphy said is his top priority.
 "We need to have confidence that we're breaking the back of the virus."

 New Jersey has 3,250 more positive coronavirus cases, bringing the statewide total to 78,467.
 That number includes 8,011 hospitalized patients with 1,594 on ventilators, officials said.